O du eselhafter Peierl

 "O du eselhafter Peierl", K. 559a, is a canon composed by Wolfgang Amadeus Mozart.
 The music, originally in F major, is set for four singers.
 The words are probably by Mozart himself.

 Origin

 The work was written sometime between 1785 and 1787.
+(Note: The evidence for this is that the singer for whom the canon was written, Johann Nepomuk Peierl, was resident in Vienna only during this time.)
 On 2 September 1788, Mozart entered it into his personal catalog of works as part of a set of ten canons.
 Although some of the canons in the set of ten have serious (that is, religious) lyrics, K. 559a was meant for fun, a gesture of mocking, scatological humor directed at a friend of Mozart's, the baritone Johann Nepomuk Peyerl (1761–1800).
 The canon begins: